What are playlists?

 - View our collection of playlists put together by world-class leaders on their topics of expertise.
 Authors include Seth Godin, Alexis Ohanian, and many more!

-- Go ahead and type in some keywords on our search bar at the very top of the Sunlight page, and filter results to show playlists only.
+- Go ahead and type in some keywords on our search bar -- You can filter results to show playlists only.
 If you find something you like, just hit the “Copy Playlist” button and then visit the playlist’s page to share it with the rest of the team.

-All is good, but how do I create a team playlist in the first place?
+All is good, but how do I create a playlist for my team in the first place?

 4. Then, you can change member permissions to “can read”, which means everyone will be able to comment but not add or delete any resources to the playlist.
-Alternatively, selecting “can write” will mean that members can edit the playlist as they want :)
+Alternatively, selecting “can write” will mean that members can edit the playlist as they want.
+Simply click on "add members" to finalize the process.

 5. Finally, visit the “Settings” tab within the playlist and make sure the “Make this playlist public” option is turned off.